Italian training vessel Stella Polare

 Stella Polare (A 5313) is a yawl, active as a sails training vessel for the Italian Navy (Marina Militare).

 History

-Designed by Sparkman & Stephens Designs New York City (United States) as project 1505.1, Stella Polare was built for the Royal Ocean Racing Club as a first class a Bermuda-rigged yawl, built in wood.
+Designed by Sparkman & Stephens Designs, New York, United States as project 1505.1, Stella Polare was built for the Royal Ocean Racing Club as a first class a Bermuda-rigged yawl, built in wood.
 The vessel is the sister ship of Corsaro II, and was commissioned by Italian Navy to be used as a training ship for the students of the Italian Naval Academy in Livorno.

-The original engine, a General Motors 471 rated at 200 bhp was replaced by an FIAT AIFO engine.
+The original engine, a General Motors 471 rated at 200 bhp was replaced by a Fiat Aifo engine.
 The original Arona generator was replaced by an Onan model.
 Stella Polare is a training vessel for cadets of the Italian Naval Academy in Livorno, spending regular periods aboard.
 Each year she embarks on a training cruise which often includes calls to various classic sailing rallies and regattas.